Planning for disconnected sites

 - Should disconnected sites trigger alerts?

-- Should disconnected sites block deployments?
+- Should disconnected sites be considered an issue for deployments?

 Monitoring disconnected sites